Multi-UAV Enabled Integrated Sensing and Wireless Powered Communication: A Robust Multi-Objective Approach: System Model

-where $ E^0_{k,m}$ is the remaining energy for $\mathrm{U}_{k,m}$ from previous time periods\footnote{It is assumed that $E^0_{k,m}$ is associated with sensing-only mode where the system works before employing the proposed protocol in $[0 , T]$.
+where $ E^0_{k,m}$ is the remaining energy for $\mathrm{U}_{k,m}$ from previous time periods.
+It is assumed that $E^0_{k,m}$ is associated with sensing-only mode where the system works before employing the proposed protocol in $[0 , T]$.
 Moreover, some parts of $E^0_{k,m}$ can be obtained by solar energy where $\mathrm{U}_{k,m}$ has a hybrid solar-RF energy collector circuit \cite{tran2022hybrid}.
-Note that $E^0_{k,m}$ guarantees the reliable energy for uninterrupted communication in the WIT phase.}.
-Then, the achievable throughput of $\mathrm{U}_{k,m}$ in time slot $n$ is given by\footnote{Notice that UAVs employ coordinated multi-point (CoMP) reception techniques \cite{xie2020common,liu2019comp} and as a result, the inter-cluster interference is removed.}
+Note that $E^0_{k,m}$ guarantees the reliable energy for uninterrupted communication in the WIT phase.
+Then, the achievable throughput of $\mathrm{U}_{k,m}$ in time slot $n$ is given by \cite{xie2020common}